harxh-v/CryptiPY/README.md

     harsh.v@outlook.in

 # Warning:-
-    Use this tool Only for Educational Purpose And I will Not be Responsible For ur cruel act.
+    Use this tool Only for Educational Purpose.
+I am not responsible for any mess you create with this.